indrarahul/vault-ldap-helper/README.md

         of this process.
 We do it by storing a key-value pair lock in the vault itself.
 This api is for getting that lock value and *2 is for updating the lock value.
 (It's a binary lock having value 0 & 1).

+        vault_ldap_helper is a dictionary in Vault KV Secret Engine.
+            {
+              "lock": 1
+            }

   *3 -  As creating and updating a group and adding removing members in a group is root operation
         so we require root token for it.
 Decide with the team how you distribute root token to